 A Brief Explanation

-I'd like to share some interesting things about Paleozoic creatures with you based on several samples from my fossil collection, but in a nontraditional way in short story form.
-As I wrote the story with the purpose to inform and inspire, it transpired into something more meaningful that everyone can determine for themselves.
+I'd like to share some amazing Paleozoic creatures with you based on several samples from my fossil collection, but in a nontraditional way; in short story form.
+As I wrote the story with the purpose to inform and inspire, it evolved into something more meaningful that everyone can determine for themselves.
 I hope you enjoy it as much as I have enjoyed writing it!

 The Story of the Bravest Little Millipede

 There once was a little millipede who was the bravest of all millipedes.
 He lived during an amazing era on Earth best known for its explosion of life.
 The Devonian time period was so full of new life, it has been called the Age of Fish, Age of Forests, Age of Vertebrates and Age of Amphibians; just to name a few.
 The story begins, if you can imagine, over 400 million years ago.
 Nevertheless, there is much we can learn from the bravest little millipede.

 One day, the bravest little millipede was fed up with the attacks imposed upon him and his species by the many varieties of ancient sea dwellers sharing his beloved habitat.
 To you and me, his enemies would be fascinating creatures to simply observe.
 But because of his meager size compared to the rest, to him, they were all beasts.
 Day after day, the sadness he felt became overwhelming as he observed his millimates being taken down by their foes.
 Whenever it happened, he was left feeling helpless only able to scamper under the sandy seafloor with the use of his three hundred legs.
 The most frightening threat came from the clamping claws of the eurypterid sea scorpions.
 They were the millipedes worst enemy and most ill-tempered.
 In his mind, it was a cruel twist of nature to be betrayed by a cousin arthropod, creatures like him with segmented bodies and jointed legs.